 Read also about the LIC Vs Mutual Fund

-LIC or PPF which is better?
+LIC vs PPF Which is Better?

 People often get confused between investment and insurance.
 Insurance is for risk protection, while investment is for a secured future.
 For any investor having good financial health is important.
 For good financial health, one needs to have an emergency fund for unexpected expenses, insurance for protection against unfortunate events, and investments for a secured future.